JamesLowther/JamesLowther.github.io/src/pages/blog/writeups/real-world-ctf-2022/README.md

     return '{}: {}'.format(*nb[0])
 ```

 This `query_kill_time()` function is only called if we have a valid `SessionId` cookie, something we can only get by logging in.
-Therefore, we need to somehow log-in before we can do any sort of injection.
+Therefore, we need to somehow log in before we can do any sort of injection.

 ## Logging in
-Upon closer inspection of the `query_login_attempt()` function we see that it's login logic is sort of backwards.
+Upon closer inspection of the `query_login_attempt()` function we see that its login logic is sort of backward.
 It first queries for the password in the database, then checks if the username given by the user matches the username associated with the result of the query.
-If we send a random, invalid, password along with an empty username, the SQL query will return a empty username from the database.
+If we send a random, invalid, password along with an empty username, the SQL query will return an empty username from the database.
 This empty username will match with our empty username and we will "log in".
 This provides us with a `SessionId` that we can use to start querying the `query_kill_time()` function.

 The following curl command illustrates this:
 ```bash